-“Employers must redesign jobs so that we can make the best use of the skills of our people, make full use of all the tools that we’ve put out under our industry transformation maps … when the COVID-19 situation passes they will emerge stronger,” said Mr Heng, who is also Finance Minister.
+“Employers must redesign jobs so that we can make the best use of the skills of our people, make full use of all the tools that we’ve put out under our industry transformation maps … when the COVID-19 situation passes they will emerge stronger,” said Mr Heng Swee Keat as Finance Minister in 2020.

-This would also be a good opportunity for you to explore the SkillsFuture Series, which is a curated list of short, industry-relevant training programmes that focus on emerging skills.
+This would also be a good opportunity to explore the SkillsFuture Series, a curated list of short, industry-relevant training programmes that focus on emerging skills.

 “We need to recognise that emotions tend to energise primitive, short-sighted impulsive actions, and humans live in a complicated age.
 Thus, we must learn to adaptively regulate the more problematic action-oriented aspects of feelings, and effectively merge them with our long-term goals and valued states of being.”